mhomm/aks-training/intruction/lab8/lab8.md

       ```bash
        kubectl apply -f azure-pvc-disk.yaml
       ```
 4. You now have a running pod with your Azure Disk mounted in the `/mnt/azure` directory.
-Check the pod configuration using the [`kubectl describe`][kubectl-describe] command.
+Check the pod configuration using the `kubectl describe` command.

       ```bash
        kubectl describe pod mypod